In this article, you’ll find answers to questions like:

 “It illustrates the mystery ingredients of these new drugs, emphasizing you have a lot to live for.
 You don’t know what these drugs may do to you, so don’t be a guinea pig,” Kadel says.

 3. WHO CAN HELP?

 Self-assessment tools are an excellent start for finding help.
-The Mental Health Association of Palm Beach County offers a free alcohol or substance-use screening at mhapbc.org.
-Pam Gionfriddo, former chief executive officer, encourages individuals to call 561-801-HELP (4357) if the screening indicates a problem.
-Individuals also can make an appointment to take the screening in person.
+Mental Health America of Palm Beach County offers this free alcohol or substance-use screening online.
+Pam Gionfriddo, former chief executive officer, encourages parents to call 561-801-HELP (4357) if the screening indicates a problem.
+You also can make an appointment to take the screening in person.

 If your child appears to be under the influence of a controlled substance, call 911 or go to the emergency room.
 Immediate medical attention can lower the risk of overdose or long-term side effects that could impact their well-being.

 If you suspect your child may be using a controlled substance from time to time, call the 211 HelpLine or visit 211palmbeach.org.
 This free service can direct you to resources and programs, depending on your situation.

 If you think your child is using drugs or alcohol, the Palm Beach County Behavioral Health Coalition recommends you: